-4. Impact of the Expanding Desert
+4. Impact of the expanding desert

-Changes in the main components of the atmospheric water balance induced by the expanded desert during JJA are shown in Fig. 8, which displays the anomalies (i.e., differences DES-CTL) of precipitation, evaporation, vertical integrated moisture fluxes, and upper-layer soil moisture.
-The most remarkable feature is the large-scale significant response of monsoon hydroclimate to the increased desert, which extends well-beyond the area of the imposed forcing across the whole Indian Subcontinent.
+Changes in the main components of the atmospheric water balance induced by the expanded desert during JJA are shown in Fig. 8, which displays the anomalies (i.e., DES - CTL differences) of precipitation, evaporation, vertically integrated moisture fluxes, and upperlayer soil moisture.
+The most remarkable feature is the large-scale significant response of monsoon hydroclimate to the increased desert, which extends well beyond the area of the imposed forcing across the entire Indian subcontinent.
 Locally, the replacement of current vegetation with bare ground induces significant and consistent negative anomalies for all variables, further reinforcing the forcing mechanism.
 Regionally, the response is even more intense and is characterized by a somewhat northwest-southeast band pattern with an evident large-scale anomalous anticyclone over northeastern India.
-This flow opposes the southeasterly moisture advection from the Bay of Bengal toward the Indo-Gangetic Plain, and brings moist air toward the southern part of the peninsula (a relatively dry region under the rain shadow effect; see Figs. 2 and 4).
-Precipitation is therefore reduced (increased), respectively.
-Interaction with orography (the eastern Himalayas) over northeastern India and Burma enhances the westerly flow; convergence and precipitation is then generated when this current impacts on the mountains of Indochina (see Fig. 1).
-Evaporation and soil moisture anomalies are linked to precipitation anomalies, being for example strongly positive over south-central peninsular India and mostly negative over the northern regions.
+This flow opposes the southeasterly moisture advection from the Bay of Bengal toward the Indo-Gangetic Plain and brings moist air toward the southern part of the peninsula (a relatively dry region under the rain shadow effect; see Figs. 2 and 4).
+Precipitation is therefore reduced (increased) in CTL compared to DES.
+Interaction with orography (the eastern Himalayas) over northeastern India and Burma enhances the westerly flow; convergence and precipitation is then generated when this current impacts the mountains of Indochina (see Fig. 1).
+Evaporation and soil moisture anomalies are linked to precipitation anomalies, being, for example, strongly positive over south-central peninsular India and mostly negative over the northern regions.

-Interestingly, surface skin temperature (not shown) has a dipole pattern over the desert region, with, broadly speaking, decreased (increased) values over the west (east and northeast) sector, the separation line being approximately along 72°E. The heating is not however communicated to the atmosphere given the clear reduction of sensible heat flux (as we will see hereafter), resulting in atmospheric cooling above the entire desert (Fig. 10c).
+Interestingly, surface skin temperature (not shown) has a dipole pattern over the desert region, with, broadly speaking, decreased (increased) values over the west (east and northeast) sector, the separation line being approximately along 72°E. The heating is not, however, communicated to the atmosphere, given the clear reduction of the sensible heat flux (as we will see hereafter), resulting in atmospheric cooling above the entire desert (Fig. 10c).
 The JJA average anomalies of various components of the surface energy budget are represented in Fig. 9.
-Downward shortwave radiation increases, not only over the desert but also over the central regions, in agreement with cloudiness reduction (see

-Fig. 10d) and precipitation decrease.
+Downward shortwave radiation increases, not only over the desert, but also over the central regions, in agreement with a reduction in cloudiness (see Fig. 10d) and a decrease in precipitation.
 Associated with increased precipitation (and cloudiness), surface downward shortwave radiation is reduced over Indochina and, consequently, upward shortwave radiation too.
 Upward shortwave radiation increases especially over the expanded desert as a result of the increased albedo.
-Both longwave components decrease over the desert: the upward component (dominating the net longwave balance) because of surface cooling (to the west) and the effect of the variation in surface emissivity (lower for desert), which overcomes the slight warming (to the east); the downward component due to cloudiness decrease.
-The net radiation budget is negative to the west and positive above the area of the original Thar Desert, reflecting the pattern of albedo change between CTL and DES (which can be estimated by the ratio between the upward and the downward component of shortwave radiation, i.e. SWUPB/SWDNB in Fig. 9).
+Both longwave components decrease over the desert: (i) the upward component (dominating the net longwave balance) because of surface cooling (to the west) and the effect of the variation in surface emissivity (lower for desert), which overcomes the slight warming (to the east), and (ii) the downward component due to a decrease in cloudiness.
+The net radiation budget is negative to the west and positive above the area of the original Thar Desert, reflecting the pattern of albedo change between CTL and DES [which can be estimated by the ratio between the upward and downward components of shortwave radiation (SWUPB and SWDNB, respectively, in Fig. 9)].
 Sensible and latent heat fluxes are both significantly affected by the reduced surface roughness (which decreases the surface exchange coefficient) and decreased vegetation in the desertification experiment: sensible heat strongly decreases (slightly increases) to the west (east), while latent heat decreases everywhere, especially to the east.
 The maximum (negative) values of sensible and latent heat fluxes are comparable.
-These patterns suggest that different processes are competing over this region, the relative predominance coming from the distribution of precipitation in CTL, in particular the increase to the east.
-On the west, where precipitation is very scarce (cf. Section 1 and Fig. 2), the effect of albedo change prevails, leading to surface cooling and reduced sensible heating.
-Latent heat reduces too (but not significantly) because of lower surface roughness (and reduced vegetation).
-On the (slightly) wetter east, precipitation is significantly reduced in the desertification experiment, leading to a more significant soil moisture deficit and evaporation decrease (see Fig. 8).
-In turn, the marked reduction of evaporative cooling offsets the effect of albedo change, leading to a warmer ground (and consequent positive anomalous sensible heat flux).
+These patterns suggest that different processes are